onap/integration/docs/integration-s3p.rst

 .. important::
     The Release stability has been evaluated by:

-    - The Daily Guilin CI/CD chain
+    - The Daily Honolulu CI/CD chain
     - A simple 24h healthcheck verification
     - A 7 days stability test